PSyGrid object

 mygrid[2]['binary_history']['star_1_mass'][0]

 But this will not give the initial value, while it is close to it.
-The reason for this not being the same is in MESA having a slightly different value in the first line of the history files compared to the given initial value.
+This is because MESA has a slightly different value in the first line of the history files compared to the given initial value.
 The final values and the derived initial values instead are the same as the last or first values in the corresponding history.

 Note

 For efficiency reasons not all the PSyGrid object is loaded into RAM.
 Instead parts are reads from the associated hdf5 file if needed.
-This has the consequence, that it is discouraged to refer to the same values more than once in a code.
+For this reason, it is discouraged to refer to the same values more than once in a code.
 If you need the same value more often, you should store it in a local variable.

 Plot a PSyGrid object